Krylov Complexity of Supersymmetric SYK Models: Krylov Complexity and the SYK Model

 \subsection{Krylov Complexity and Entropy}

 An important measure of operator growth is known as Krylov complexity, which is defined as the average position of an operator in the Krylov chain

 By definition, $K(t) \geq 0$ and it vanishes at the initial time, $K(0) = 0$.
 Krylov complexity grows as the operator moves away from the origin of the Krylov lattice, reflecting the fact that the Krylov basis elements are more nonlocal as the lattice index is increased.
-Krylov complexity can also be seen as the expectation value of the Krylov complexity operator $\mathcal{K}$, which is the number operator over the Krylov basis:

-The full distribution of the operator provides complete information on operator growth, through higher-order moments and cumulants.

-Similar to the Lanczos coefficients, the behavior of Krylov complexity can generically be divided into different regimes.
+Similar to the Lanczos coefficients, the behavior of Krylov complexity can generically be divided into different regimes \cite{Barbon_2019}.
 In the first regime, which corresponds to the Lanczos ascent, Krylov complexity grows exponentially until the scrambling time, $t_* \sim O(\log S)$, reaching a value of $K \sim O(S)$.
 In the next regime, the Lanczos plateau, Krylov complexity grows linearly until the Heisenberg time, $t_H \sim O(e^S)$, reaching a value of $K \sim O(e^{S})$.
 In this regime, the Krylov wavefunctions are uniformly distributed over the Krylov space, $|\varphi_n(t > t_H)|^2 \sim 1/D_K$.
 The corresponding Krylov complexity is given by $K(t > t_H) \sim D_K/2$.
 Krylov complexity stays at this plateau value during the Lanczos descent.
+In general, the plateau value of Krylov complexity can be computed from the Krylov basis elements $|\mathcal{O}_n)$ and the eigenvectors of the Liouvillian $|\omega_i)$ \cite{Rabinovici_2022}:

-In addition to Krylov complexity, Krylov entropy also captures how randomized the distribution of Krylov wavefunctions is.
+In addition to Krylov complexity, Krylov entropy also captures how randomized the distribution of Krylov wavefunctions is \cite{Barbon_2019}.
 It is given by

 Like Krylov complexity, Krylov entropy increases during the ascent phase.
 In general, beyond the scrambling time, Krylov complexity and entropy are related logarithmically: $S(t) \sim \log K(t)$ \cite{Barbon_2019}.